To reduce fill-limited drawing, use backface and frontface removal. For

 again when drawing is completed.
 Back face removal has the added advantage

-of eliminating -fighting problems on objects with sharp edges.
+-fighting problems on objects with sharp edges.